nk-felix/Strategic-YouTube-Influencer-Targeting-Data-Driven-Approach-to-Maximizing-ROI/README.md

-- What steps are needed to clean and shape the data into the desired format?
+- Steps are needed to clean and shape the data into the desired format

 1. Remove unnecessary columns by only selecting the ones you need
 2. Extract Youtube channel names from the first column